The Silent City in Malta

-The Palazzo Falson, prior known as Palazzo Cumbo-Navarra, Casa del Castelletti and the Norman house, was built around 1495, making it the second oldest building in Mdina.
-It is a medieval townhouse which was built as a residence for a family of Maltese nobility, and was named Palazzo Falson, after the family name.
-It is currently pen to the public and is considered to be a house museum.
-It has seventeen rooms field with historic domestic belongings and antiques collections.
+The Palazzo Falson, prior known as Palazzo Cumbo-Navarra, Casa del Castelletti, and the Norman house, was built around 1495, making it the second oldest building in Mdina.
+It is a medieval townhouse that was built as a residence for a family of Maltese nobility and was named Palazzo Falson, after the family name.
+It is currently open to the public and is considered to be a house museum.
+It has seventeen rooms field with historic domestic belongings and antique collections.

 Palazzo Santa Sofia

 Palazzo Santa Sofia is located across from the cathedral and the ground floor of the building was built in 1233, making it the oldest building in Mdina.
 The second floor was constructed in the 20th century.
 The building was rented and at one point was even used as a school by the roman catholic nuns.
 Today, it is privately owned and managed by the local heritage foundation Fondazzjoni Patrimonju Malti.
 Although not open to the public, it can be hired for a private function.